II. July 19–August 5, 2022

 Student computers can be either PC or a Mac and should have Internet connections and 8 to 10 GB of free space.

-Students who are already familiar with Python might consider taking Computer Programming for Beginners: Coding in Java or Introduction to Programming in C.
+Students who are already familiar with Python might consider taking Computer Programming for Beginners: Coding in Java.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.